coffeedoc/codo/README.md

 Its generated documentation is focused on CoffeeScript class syntax for classical inheritance and not for JavaScript's prototypal inheritance.

-## Codo in Action
+## Codo in action

-You can browse the [Codo documentation](http://netzpirat.github.com/codo) and the [Haml-Coffee documentation](http://9elements.github.com/haml-coffee/) to see Codo in Action.
+You can browse the [Codo documentation](http://netzpirat.github.com/codo) and the [Haml-Coffee documentation](http://9elements.github.com/haml-coffee/) to see Codo in action.

 The Codo documentation contains a sample class [Example.Animal](http://netzpirat.github.com/codo/classes/Example/Animal.html) that makes use of all available tags.